 Lots of people claim to be father of the Mazda MX5.
 The story I like most came from Shigharu Hiraiwa, original project leader.
 The task fell to him to sell the MX5 concept to the then formidable three-man Mazda main board.

 He simply said, "would you like to build a car for one third less than a Mazda 323?"
 All three heads nodded in the affirmative.
 He then asked, "would you like to sell that car for one third more than a Mazda 323?" all three heads nodded enthusiastically.
 That's how the original Mazda MX5 got signed off.
 Now, 16 years and 721,000 sales later, we have a third incarnation of the most successful sportscar ever built.

-What does a Mazda MX-5 (2005 - 2015) cost?
+Looking for a Mazda MX-5 (2005 - 2015)?

 Real MPG average for a Mazda MX-5 (2005 – 2015)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.

 Real MPG gives real world data from drivers like you to show how much fuel a vehicle really uses.

 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.

 We need your help with our latest Satisfaction Index, so that we can help others make a smarter car buying decision.
 What's it like to live with your car?
 Love it?
 Loath it?
 We want to know.
 Let us know about your car - it will only take a few minutes and you could be helping thousands of others.